 - Food aversions.
 When you're pregnant, you might become more sensitive to certain odors and your sense of taste might change.
 Like most other symptoms of pregnancy, these food preferences can be chalked up to hormonal changes.

 - Nasal congestion.
 Increasing hormone levels and blood production can cause the mucous membranes in your nose to swell, dry out and bleed easily.
 This might cause you to have a stuffy or runny nose.

 Are you really pregnant?

-Unfortunately, many of these signs and symptoms aren't unique to pregnancy.
+Many of these signs and symptoms aren't unique to pregnancy.
 Some can indicate that you're getting sick or that your period is about to start.
 Likewise, you can be pregnant without experiencing many of these symptoms.